Frumph/comic-easel/readme.txt

-added injection of the comic-easel version number as a meta tag for the <head> section fixed some injection code where it was returning at the wrong time for the post-info started working on adding chapter= references to the cast-page (not working yet, don't use)
+added injection of the comic-easel version number as a meta tag for the <head> section fixed some injection code where it was returning at the wrong time for the post-info started working on adding chapter= references to the cast-page (not working yet, don't use) chapter= argument now works inside cast-page so that you can seperate the casts between different comics

 = 1.3.9 =